 Place a towel over the participants’ hands so that they cannot see the hand movements of their respective game partner.

-After the experiment, export the raw light intensity data as a text file by clicking on the text file out button and save the data.
+After the experiment, save the data and export the raw light intensity data as a text file by clicking on the Text File Out button.
 Do not apply any filters in the NIRS measurement system.

 Clean all necessary materials (probes, probe holders, chin rests) with ethanol.
-Wash the caps regularly in a gentle cycle with mild detergent.
+Wash the caps in a gentle cycle with mild detergent.

 Data Analysis